 5) Organize and attend protests insisting that corporations stop selling animals.

-6) Ask your legislators to sponsor and support legislation that benefits farmed animals.
+6) Ask your legislators to sponsor and support legislation that benefits farm animals.

 7) Start a radio show or blog to inform the public about farmed animals.

-8) Research, develop, or apply new approaches to achieve progress for farmed animals.
+8) Research, develop, or apply new approaches and research-based strategies to achieve progress for farm animals.

 Instead of focusing on a vegan world, consider focusing on saving as many animals as you can in your lifetime.
 For each person you help stop eating animals, you save between 371 to 582 animals per year.
 That may not lead to a vegan world, but for the thousands of animals’ lives you save, it will make the world a more humane place.